rhyswynne/revive-to-sky/readme.txt

      * Choose which categories and tags to include or exclude from sharing, giving you full control over which posts are eligible.
      * Customize the format of your shared post using template tags (e.g., `%%POSTTITLE%%` for the post title and `%%POSTURL%%` for the post URL) in the message template field.
    * Save your settings

+== External services ==

+The plugin connects to the following services and uses the following API's:-

+= BlueSky =
+This plugin connects to the Bluesky API to post messages to your Bluesky account.
+It will post the post title, URL to a post and a featured image, as well as any message you write, on your behalf - at intervals requested.
+It is needed to run the plugin.

+This service is provided by BlueSky Social, [Privacy Policy](https://bsky.social/about/support/privacy-policy), [Terms of Service](https://bsky.social/about/support/tos).

+= Mailerlite =
+This plugin connects to allow users to sign up for a newsletter to receive updates on the plugin from within the plugin's option page.
+Should you choose to, it will collect a name and email if you fill in the clearly defined form in the plugin's option page.
+The email list is a double opt in and you can unsubscribe at any time.

+This service is provided by Mailerlite, [Privacy Policy](https://www.mailerlite.com/legal/privacy-policy), [Terms of Service](https://www.mailerlite.com/legal/terms-of-service).

+= Gravatar =
+This plugin connects to Gravatar to load an image of the plugin developer - Rhys Wynne - to put into the plugin's option page.

+This service is provided by Gravatar, [Privacy Policy](https://support.gravatar.com/privacy-and-security/data-privacy/)

 == Frequently Asked Questions ==